Miners' hospice in China faces struggle to survive

-WUYI, China (Reuters) - Yangjia Hospital in remote Wuyi County in eastern China has become a home-from-home for Hu Hushen, 78, a former miner suffering from “miner’s lung”, as the disease pneumoconiosis is often called, since 1976.
+WUYI, China, Oct 28 (Reuters) - Yangjia Hospital in remote Wuyi County in eastern China has become a home-from-home for Hu Hushen, 78, a former miner suffering from “miner’s lung”, as the disease pneumoconiosis is often called, since 1976.

 Hu, and his wife, have been staying at the Zhejiang province hospital for nearly a decade.
 He spends most of his time hooked up to oxygen to treat his lungs, ravaged by working through the 1960s and 1970s in a since-closed mine.